frawanye/mlperf-flux/README.md

 ```

 ### Data preprocessing
-For both datasets, images are resized to 256x256 using a bicubic interpolation.
+For both datasets, images are resized to 256x256 using bicubic interpolation.

 The ~10% of the CC12M dataset is used (1,099,776 samples).
 The COCO-2014-validation dataset consists of 40,504 images and 202,654 annotations.